-If you happen to have a seizure while we are recording the EEG we are able to make this available to your neurologist if you or they request it, however this is for their information only.
-Medical use of the recorded research data e.g. for diagnosis, treatment of disease or other such purposes is strictly forbidden by the manufacturer of the EEG equipment we use.
+If you happen to show seizure related activity while we are recording the EEG we are able to make this available to your neurologist if you or they request it, however this is for their information only.
+Medical use of the recorded data e.g. for diagnosis, treatment of disease or other such purposes is strictly forbidden by the manufacturer.